Exploring the Impact of anti-shadowing effect on Unintegrated Gluon Distributions in the MD-BFKL Equation: introduction

-In Ref.~\cite{Ruan:2006ud}, a numerical solution of MD-BFKL is presented that anti-shadowing effect has a sizable impact on the gluon distribution.
+In Ref.~\cite{Ruan:2006ud}, the numerical solution of MD-BFKL demonstrated that anti-shadowing effect has a sizable impact on the gluon distribution.
 Therefore, it is meaningful to get an analytic unintegrated gluon distribution from MD-BFKL.
-In recent years, a solution of kinematic-constraint improved MD-BFKL equation (KC-MD-BFKL) is obtained~\cite{Phukan:2018gnk} on the near saturation region.
-In fact, based on variable substitution, MD-BFKL equation can be transformed into BK-like equation \cite{Ruan:2006ud}.
-The BFKL kernel in BK-like equation can be expanded to a differential kernel as done for the BK equation \cite{Munier:2003vc,Peschanski:2005wg,Marquet:2005ic}, which is connected to the Fisher-Kolmogorov-Petrovsky-Piscounov (FKPP) equation~\cite{fkpp,LAU198544}.
-The MD-BFKl equation can be rewritten as an analytically solvable nonlinear partial differential equation.
+In recent years, a solution of kinematic-constraint improved MD-BFKL equation (KC-MD-BFKL) is obtained~\cite{Phukan:2018gnk} in the near saturation region.
+In fact, based on variable transformation, MD-BFKL equation can be transformed into BK-like equation \cite{Ruan:2006ud}.
+The BFKL kernel in BK-like equation can be expanded to a differential kernel as done for the BK equation \cite{Munier:2003vc,Peschanski:2005wg,Marquet:2005ic}, which is connected to the Fisher-Kolmogorov-Petrovsky-Piscounov (FKPP) equation~\cite{fkpp,LAU198544,Bacaër2011}.
+Therefore, the MD-BFKL equation can be rewritten as an analytically solvable nonlinear partial differential equation under the diffusive approximation.
 In this paper, we shall solve this nonlinear partial differential equation analytically with and without the inclusion of the anti-shadowing effect.
 In our following calculations, it is shown that the anti-shadowing correction plays an important role for unintegrated gluon distribution.

 The arrangement of this article is as follows.
-In Sec.~\ref{sec:BK-like}, MD-BFKL equation is introduced briefly, and BK-like equation from MD-BFKL is described.
-In Sec.~\ref{sec:solution_bk_like equation}, the analytic solutions of BK-like equation are obtained.
+In Sec.~\ref{sec:BK-like}, we briefly introduce the MD-BFKL equation and its transformation form, the BK-like equation.
+In Sec.~\ref{sec:solution_bk_like equation}, the analytic solutions of BK-like equation with and without the anti-shadowing effect are obtained.
 In Sec.~\ref{sec:match_gluon}, the results of fitting to gluon distribution function by using our solutions are provided.
 In Sec.~\ref{sec:conclusion}, the discussion and summary are given.